schowd3/MovieClassifier/README.md

 # AmazonClassifier

+A practical application in many applications is to infer sentiment (or polarity) from free form review text submitted for range of products

-a A k-Nearest Neighbor Classifier to predict the sentiment for 15000 reviews for movies provided in the test file
+In this project, I have implement a k-Nearest Neighbor Classifier to predict the sentiment for 15000 reviews for movies provided in the test file (test_file.txt)

 Amazon Review Classification is done using data preprocessing, vectorization and k nearest neighbors.
 Reviews are tokenized after removing number and